Every great designer has been inspired by another. So if you’re keen on a creative career in graphic design, you'll need to know who the leaders are.

 18. Jessica Hische

 Jessica Hische is a lettering artist and author with a "tendency to overshare and a penchant for procrastiworking."
 Currently based in San Francisco where she shares a studio with fellow lettering artist Erik Marinovich, she has just launched a new book entitled Tomorrow I’ll Be Brave in partnership with Penguin Workshop.
-We love her recent identity for Oddfellows, a design and animation studio based in San Francisco and Portland.
+We love her new identity for Oddfellows, a design and animation studio based in San Francisco and Portland.

 19. Timothy Goodman